Table of Contents

 Pneumoconiosis like other forms of interstitial lung disease can be diagnosed with detailed history taking combined with advanced imaging modalities.
 Social history taking including occupational history is essential in the evaluation of the patient with suspected pneumoconiosis.
 Those who work in the coal mining industry are at an increased risk of pneumoconiosis.
 Additionally, the identification of the silica content amount of the coal that the patient was exposed to is essential to estimate the risk of progressive CWP.

-Smoking history is also important, because coal miners who smoke are more likely to exhibit symptoms of CWP compared to non-smokers.
+Smoking history is also important because coal miners who smoke are more likely to exhibit symptoms of CWP compared to non-smokers.
 Unfortunately, the majority of the patients with pneumoconiosis do not consider changing their career as a viable option.

-Patients with simple CWP can be asymptomatic or can present with non-specific symptoms such as productive cough.
+Patients with simple CWP can be asymptomatic or can present with non-specific symptoms such as a productive cough.
 Once the disease progresses, patients can develop dyspnea that is typically progressive.
 If left untreated, patients can develop signs of right-sided heart failure.

 Diagnostic Workup for Pneumoconiosis

 Laboratory investigations are not helpful in the confirmation of the diagnosis but can exclude infectious complications.
-Therefore, patients with pneumoconiosis who present with fever might be good candidates for a complete blood count and sputum culture to exclude possible infectious disease.
+Therefore, patients with pneumoconiosis who present with a fever might be good candidates for a complete blood count and sputum culture to exclude possible infectious disease.